Emergent entanglement phase transitions in non-Hermitian Aubry-Andr\'e-Harper chains: conclusion

+In this paper, we focus on the entanglement dynamics of a non-Hermitian AAH chain with asymmetric hopping.
+We obtain the corresponding phase diagram for OBCs and PBCs, respectively.

+On the one hand, for OBCs, the entanglement entropy of the system is suppressed both before and after the phase transition, showing the characteristics of area law behavior.
+By further analyzing the entanglement dynamics and density distribution features in the early stage of evolution, we find that the system of the above two area law belongs to different phases, which can be distinguished by the entanglement entropy.
+The difference between the two area law phases means that a phase transition occurs between them.
+Note that, through finite-size scaling analysis, we find that the critical boundary of the phase transition exhibits the characteristics of volume law.

+On the other hand, for PBCs, the disappearance of skin effect will cause logarithmic law behavior before the localization phase transition, thus gives rise to log-area law entanglement phase transition in the system.
+Furthermore, a similar critical boundary with volume law characteristics can emerge.

-Our work reveals that the area law regions induced by quasi-disorder and non-Hermitian are subordinated to different phases, which are capable of emergent volume laws at their phase transition points.
-This opens the way to explore entanglement phase transitions in quasi-disorder non-Hermitian systems with skin effects.
+This work reveals that the area-law phases induced by disorder and non-Hermitian are essentially different phases, and the phase transition points between them show the characteristics of volume law.
+This opens a new avenue to explore entanglement phase transitions in non-Hermitian quasi-periodic disorder systems.

 \emph{Note added:} In completing this manuscript, we note that a recent preprint with a similar title to ours is entitled "Entanglement phase transitions in non-Hermitian quasicrystals" [arXiv:2309.00924]~\cite{LZhou2023b}, which similarly investigated entanglement phase transitions in non-Hermitian AAH models.
-This paper revealed two entanglement phase transitions in non-Hermitian quasicrystals, the volume-area law, and the log-area law.
-In this paper, another area-area law entanglement phase transition under asymmetric hopping is discussed, and a volume law can emerge between two area law regions.
-The second entanglement phase transition found in the preprint is the same as our conclusion for the PBCs.
+The paper revealed two entanglement phase transitions in non-Hermitian quasicrystals, the volume-area law, and the log-area law.
+Here, in our paper, area-area law entanglement phase transition under asymmetric hopping is discoverd, and a volume law can emerge between two different area law phase.
+Note that,the log-area law phase transition mentioned in the preprint is a special case of our model under the PBC.